StrongholdBot/stronghold-website/src/features.md

 ## Roblox Integration

-This includes the ability to add and remove Roblox users from the blacklist, identified by their user ID.
+Includes the ability to add and remove Roblox users from the blacklist, identified by their user ID.
 This prevents blacklist bypassing by changing your username.
 You can also assign points to Roblox users.

 ### Blacklist

+List and manage the Roblox user blacklist.
+Doesn't affect anything outside Roblox integration.

 - Add a user to the blacklist by using {% include ds-cmd.html cmd="rbx blacklist add" %}
 - Remove a user from the blacklist by running {% include ds-cmd.html cmd="rbx blacklist remove" %}